-2. Make sure your website can handle that traffic
+2. Make sure your website can handle the traffic

-You don’t want your website to crash during the peak Holiday Season.
+You don’t want your website to crash during the peak holiday rush.

-3. Fit the look of your store to the holiday sales
+4. Update the look of your store to fit the holiday sales

-I’m not suggesting you need to do a full website redesign.
-You can tailor your website for the Holiday Season with just a few small changes.
+We’re not suggesting you need to do a full website redesign.
+You can tailor your website for the holiday calendar with just a few small changes.

-Changing some elements on your website to reflect that “it’s the Holidays!” can really increase the willingness of your visitors to keep shopping and stay in the “Holiday spirit”.
+Changing a few elements on your website can really increase your holiday shoppers’ interest and willingness to keep shopping and stay in the “holiday spirit.”

-During the Holiday season, more people browse online stores from their mobile or tablet than usual.
-You shouldn’t lose these visitors just because your website is not optimized for mobile.
+During the holiday season, more people browse online stores from their mobile devices or tablets than usual.
+Optimizing for mobile should definitely be a core part of your holiday marketing strategy—you don’t want to lose these visitors just because your website isn’t optimized for mobile!

-Make sure it’s easy to browse your products and make a purchase from your store on phones and tablets.
+Be sure you cater to mobile users by making it easy to browse your products and make a purchase from your store on phones and tablets.

-Poorly crafted and unclear navigation will make people turn around and leave your website as fast as they can.
-This is especially important during the Holiday Season because visitors are often constrained by time.
+Poorly crafted, unclear navigation will make online shoppers turn around and leave your website as fast as they can.

-You can also improve the navigation of your site by taking a moment to make sure your search function is well configured.
+You can improve your site’s navigation by ensuring your search function is well-configured.
 Here are a few tips to help you optimize searching on your site:

-- Put the search field in a highlighted place.
+- Put the search field in a prominent place.

 - Add a filtering option to your search results page.

-Check out Amazon’s search field that is highly visible also suggests products automatically.
+Check out Amazon’s search field, which is highly visible and suggests products automatically.

-Here are a few examples you can add:
+Here are a few examples you could add: